 - A quest in Sholazar Basin from "Wrath of the Lich King".
 Gets treated this way.
 The quest has you kill 50 of any beast in the basin in a race against the quest giver.
 He shows up at certain milestones to taunt you with his kill count, and is ahead of you by a considerable amount, then decides to take a nap, allowing you to surpass him in the meantime.

 - Fire Emblem Jugdral Fire Emblem: Genealogy of the Holy War has Julius and Ishtar have such a competition.
 The problem is, they're the most powerful units in the game, and they're the enemies.
 They will not leave until they kill someone, and let's say without the Valkyrie staff, you start to really hate Julius.

 - There's a mission in the Crimson Skies Xbox adaptation in which you have to man a turret and shoot down Die Spinne cargo zeppelins, competing with a tourist.

 - Left 4 Dead

 - An amusing Bathroom Stall Graffiti version in the safe room of No Mercy 4.
 Each post one-ups the previous, culminating in someone posting their 53,595 kill-count (which itself had several replies calling bullshit on it).
 Killing that many Infected yourself gets you an achievement, called "Zombie Genocidest".
-This number is actually a reference to the previous zombie-killing game Dead Rising, where the "Zombie Genocider" achievement required 53,594 zombie kills.
-Which is, in itself, based on chopper pilot Ed's conversation during the intro of the game: "Here she is.
-Hahaha!
-Willamette, Colorado.
-Population: 53,594.
-Distinguishing characteristics: Jack shit!"
+This number is actually a reference to the previous zombie-killing game Dead Rising, where the "Zombie Genocider" achievement required 53,594 zombie kills (which is equal to the entire population of the town the game is set in).